igoor0/BookBuzz/README.md

 ## Getting Started

-To use BookRate, simply create an account and start exploring!
+To use BookBuzz, simply create an account and start exploring!

 ## Support

-If you have any questions or need help using BookRate, please don't hesitate to contact us at <a href="https://www.linkedin.com/in/igor-kohsin-8830521a7/" target="_blank">[My LinkedIn profile]</a>.
+If you have any questions or need help using BookRate, please don't hesitate to contact us at <a href="https://www.linkedin.com/in/igor-kohsin/" target="_blank">[My LinkedIn profile]</a>.